 Free checking accounts get a lot of hype.
 They get people in the door.
 However, free may not always be the best thing for you.
 If you value certain services or conveniences, you may be willing to pay for them.
 Once you get ahold of fee schedules from competing banks, consider if it’s really going to bother you to pay a few bucks each month for that “gotta have it” feature or service.
 Maybe it is, maybe it isn’t.

 Finally, remember to ask other people for opinions.
-You can find bank reviews in our Bank Review pages.
 Ask your friends where they bank, and how happy they are.
-Finally, some of the blogs out there have extensive information on customer experiences in banks.
+Numerous blogs out there have extensive information on customer experiences in banks.
 When searching online, just remember that negative experiences will be more common than positive ones.
-People upset at the bank are motivated to spread the word – but happy customers often don’t even realize that they’re happy.
+People upset at the bank are motivated to spread the word – but happy customers often don’t even realize that things are going well.

 Once you know what you want, start shopping and comparing.
 You can use the list below to start a checklist.
 Most institutions will have everything you need on their Website.
 If not, call (or walk in) and ask – you'll get a preview of the customer service.
 Look for fee schedules, rate sheets, and hours of operation while you’re hunting online.